-The Conowingo Dam is owned and operated by Exelon Generation Company, LLC and its current license expired in 2014.
-Exelon is seeking a new 50-year license from the Federal Energy Regulatory Commission (FERC).
-Under Section 401 of the Clean Water Act, the State of Maryland must issue a Water Quality Certification, certifying that the project will meet state water quality standards before FERC can grant a new license.
+The Conowingo Dam is owned and operated by Exelon Generation Company, LLC and its federal license expired in 2014.
+Exelon sought a new 50-year license from the Federal Energy Regulatory Commission (FERC).
+Under Section 401 of the Clean Water Act, the State of Maryland had to issue a Water Quality Certification, certifying that the project will meet state water quality standards before FERC can grant a new license.

 “This is our only opportunity in the next 50 years to get meaningful pollution reductions at Conowingo Dam – we have to hold Exelon accountable for its fair share of the cleanup,” — Betsy Nicholas, Waterkeepers Chesapeake Executive Director.

 The State of Maryland issued its Water Quality Certification on April 27, 2018, and Exelon sued the State on May 25 in federal district court, challenging the state’s authority to require any pollution reduction from upstream sources.
 On July 20, 2018, Waterkeepers Chesapeake and Lower Susquehanna Riverkeeper, represented by Earthjustice, filed a motion to intervene in a federal court action regarding the relicensing of the Conowingo Dam, supporting the State’s authority under the Clean Water Act.
 This motion to intervene was denied.